jwoglom/statuscal/README.md

 * [Create a new Google Cloud Platform (GCP) project](https://developers.google.com/workspace/guides/create-project)
 * [Enable the "Google Calendar API" for your project.](https://console.cloud.google.com/apis/api/calendar-json.googleapis.com/)
-* [Configure the OAuth consent screen](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) and use the Web Application type.
-Specify an authorized URI of `http://localhost:8080/` exactly, including the trailing slash.
+* [Configure the OAuth consent screen](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) and use the Web Application type. <s>Specify an authorized URI of `http://localhost:8080/` exactly, including the trailing slash.</s> Specify an authorized URI of _any top-level domain that you own_.
+You will specify this domain as the `AUTH_FLOW_HOST` environment variable to statuscal.
 * Download the credentials.json file